lowtechmag/materialserver/README.md

 Make sure you get a darksky API key.
 Enter your API token into darksky_api.py.

+Update the url request string in darksky.py with your location.

 ## usage

 `bash stats.sh > /var/www/html/api/stats.json`